Going to the Dentist: Germany vs. the US

 2. DIFFERENCE DENTIST US VS. GERMANY: Cost estimation right before the treatment

 Although I was insured, the type of treatment asked for a personal payment of a smaller percentage.
 While I was shocked to see the total costs of a root canal treatment in the US I was pleased to see that my insurance covers most of it and that I was able to see the exact amount of private payment before we started with the session.
-Calculating these costs, calling the insurance and informing the client before the treatment is one of the most important jobs for the person at the front desk.
+Calculating these costs, calling the insurance, and informing the client before the treatment is one of the most important jobs for the person at the front desk.
 I remembered there have been quite some surprises (in a negative sense) about the personal costs after a session for me back in Germany (although the general costs are a lot lower).

 3. DIFFERENCE DENTIST US VS. GERMANY: TV's in each treatment room

 Back in Germany, a visit to the dentist can be a journey with a time capsule.
 I remember how amazed I was when my former dentist decided to put a “Search Waldo” painting on the ceiling so you had something to do while lying there.
-My dentist office in Chicago was very modern so I can’t speak in general, however, I was really amazed by the TVs in each treatment room.
+My dentist’s office in Chicago was very modern so I can’t speak in general, however, I was really amazed by the TVs in each treatment room.
 Most of all, as they did not show sports or normal television but a great Netflix series.
-When I asked my doctor, she insured me that TVs in treatment rooms are quite common in the US.
+When I asked my doctor, she ensured me that TVs in treatment rooms are quite common in the US.

 4. DIFFERENCE DENTIST US VS. GERMANY: The use of painkillers

-While I try not take painkillers for smaller things I was relieved to see Ibuprofen on every gas station during our road-trip.
+While I try not to take painkillers for smaller things I was relieved to see Ibuprofen on every gas station during our road-trip.
 This actually saved the holidays for me.
 One of the first questions of the doctor was how much I did take.
-When I said about 800er a day she loved.
+When I said about 800er a day she laughed.
 Most of her patients don’t come when the painkillers are still working and it seems to be quite normal to take painkillers on a dose of 2000er and more on a daily basis to prevent seeing the doctor.
-Of course, you only cover the symptoms with Ibuprofen but when I think about that most Americans are not insured and the huge bills I can understand why painkillers are that huge in the US!
+Of course, you only cover the symptoms with Ibuprofen but when I think about that most Americans are not insured and with the huge bills I can understand why painkillers are that huge in the US!

 5. DIFFERENCE DENTIST US VS. GERMANY: Call to check in

 Similar to my gynecologist my dentist called me one day after the treatment to check in with me.
 This is also something I never experienced back in Germany.
-The only time a German doctor would call you is for sharing the news of a test result or diagnose or something.
+The only time a German doctor would call you is for sharing the news of a test result or diagnosis or something.
 It is really nice to have this possibility to chat a day later.

-So these are some things I realized are different at the dentist in US vs. Germany.
+So these are some things I realized are different at the dentist in the US vs. Germany.
 I would love to know more about your experience and thoughts!
 Please feel free to share in the comments below.
 Wish you all a great day!